-Round to heart shaped fruit with a thin skin and bright orange skin and flesh when ripe.
+Round to heart shaped fruit that is bright orange when ripe, thin skinned and with an orange flesh.
 They feature a green, dry calyx at the stem end.
 Spicy and sweet flavour that is reminiscent of mango or papaw.

 Ripen astringent varieties at room temperature and store in refrigerator.
 Non-astringent varieties keep quite well at room temperature but may be chilled for eating.